What is CEP?

 - Clearly explain any limitations and tradeoffs.

-- Include a bibliography; limit your citations and bibliography to a moderate number, and cite only publications that are apt to be generally available to readers.
+- Limit your reference citations to a moderate number, and cite only publications that are apt to be generally available to readers.

 What to Send